-Wedding Insurance Is A Thing.
-Do You Need It?
+Is It Actually Worth It To Get Wedding Insurance?

-The national average wedding cost is $33,931 — with the average venue alone costing $15,439.
-It's a hefty price tag... especially in the case of inclement weather, when you have to abort mission and rent a last-minute tent instead of dancing under the stars like you initially planned.
+It’s no secret that weddings tend to boast a hefty price tag.
+And if the past few years have taught us anything, it’s that even if you meticulously plan every detail of your wedding, there are circumstances outside your control.
+Take for example the case of inclement weather, when you have to abort mission and rent a last-minute tent instead of dancing under the stars like you initially planned.
 Which begs the question: With weddings being so expensive, is it worth it to get wedding insurance?

+According to The Knot’s 2022 Real Weddings Study, couples in the U.S. spent an average of $30,000 on their ceremony and reception last year — with the venue alone costing an average of $11,200, on top of other expenses (the cake, the flowers, a DJ, a caterer, the dress, and so on).
+With prices that steep, insuring your big day might give you some peace of mind knowing that in the event of the unexpected, you’ve backed up all of your hard work and planning.

-And what does that even cover?
-Ahead, we break down everything you need to know.
+So how does wedding insurance work exactly, what does it cover, and do you really need it?
+Ahead, we break down everything there is to know.

 What is wedding insurance?